-C1 CPU Logic and Verifies the basic logic functionality of all the DWA Interface interface exposed to those CPUs.
-The internal CPU tries to initiate DMA activities (both read and write) to system memory and then compares the values to confirm that the DMA operation completed successfully.
+C1 CPU Logic and DMA Interface Verifies the basic logic functionality of all the on-chip CPUs.
+It also exercises the DMA interface exposed to those CPUs.
+The internal CPU tries to initiate DMA activities (both read and write) to system memory and then compares the values to confirm that the DMA operation completed successfully. ----------------------------------- --